 A composite score is a teacher's final evaluation rating.
 The rating determines the teacher's APPR standing.
-It is calculated after the District receives the State assessment scores.
-Chonologically, the first score that a teacher receives is the results from the Professional Practice Review.
-The maximum score for that is 60 points.
-Next, results of the local assessments will be computed by the District.
-Lastly, the State assessment scores are entered.
+It is calculated after the district receives the state assessment scores.
+Chronologically, the first rating that a teacher receives is the result of the Professional Practice Review.
+The maximum score for that subcomponent is 60 points.
+Next, results of the local assessments will be computed by the RCSD.
+Lastly, the New York State assessment scores are entered.